Canon M vs Sony A850

 Studio photographers will appreciate that the Sony A850 (unlike the Canon M) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the Canon M and the A850 have been discontinued, but can regularly be found used on eBay.
+Both the Canon M and the A850 have been discontinued, but can regularly be found used on ebay.
 The Canon M was replaced by the Canon EOS M3, while the A850 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the Canon M and A850 can be found, respectively, in the Canon M Manual (free pdf) or the online Sony A850 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon M and the Sony A850?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.